U.S. torture report puts Romania's role under scrutiny

 “The competent authorities are taking all necessary steps to solve this case, with full respect of the principles of the rule of law and human rights,” the statement said.

 President Traian Basescu did not respond to written questions.
-The Romanian foreign intelligence service said it had no information to show CIA detention centers existed on Romanian territory.
+The Romanian foreign intelligence service said it had no information to show CIA detention centres existed on Romanian territory.

 Ion Iliescu, who was president from 2000 to 2004, told Reuters, when asked about a CIA facility: "I did not know many things.
 And I don't know anything about this matter."